-In the marketing world, annual planning is a mix of art and science and, typically, the holy grail of midsummer activity.
-By early fall, our next year’s plans have been finalized, budgets requested and minds shifted toward the coming year.
-However, in the strange and surreal world of 2020, we’re finding our annual plans have become obsolete.
-Long-range planning has lost relevance during this time of uncertainty due to COVID-19, racial unrest, a politically divided U.S. consumer base and a roller coaster economy.
-The art of annual planning had a good run, but we’re wondering if 2020 could also mark the end of the annual planning cycle as we know it and usher in the rise of quarterly planning.
+In the marketing world, annual planning is a mix of art and science, but as we embark on a new year, it seems that long-range planning has largely lost relevance as we continue to grapple with the effects of COVID-19, political unrest, the call to social and racial justice and a roller coaster economy.
+The art of annual planning had a good run, but I believe 2020 marked the end of the annual planning cycle as we know it and ushered in the rise of quarterly planning.

 As a “C” (stands for Conscientious, also known as analytical, systematic and precise) on the DiSC assessment, I live and breathe by a plan both in my work and home life.
-But this year, I’ve had to embrace a lot more of living in the gray.
+But in the past year, I’ve had to embrace a lot more of living in the gray.
 And while that can be disconcerting, what I’ve learned is, you can still plan, it just must be in smaller increments, with more frequent review and revisions.
-To retain brand trust, it’s more important than ever to be on the same page as your customer and in-tune with what the current environment requires, which means your plan created in 2019 may no longer be relevant at all.
+To retain brand trust, it’s more important than ever to be on the same page as your customer and in-tune with what the current environment requires, which means your previous strategies and tactics may no longer be relevant at all.

 So, how do you keep the trains on the track without a plan?
-Here are a few insights based on what I’ve seen work with my clients so far this year:
+Here are a few insights based on what I’ve seen work with my clients in the last year:

 The Shift to Quarterly Planning

 Think Long-Term but Implement Short-Term